medioman22/Wearable-Software/Firmware/README.md

 # Firmware

 The Firmware is written to run on a BeagleBone Green wireless.
 Its purpose is to help you to connect and interface sensors connected to the board.
+The following guidlines are written on the work done by Cyrill Lippuner.
+The firmware version is updated to Debian 10.3 and code is prepared for python3.

 *Network Configuration*
 ```
-IP: 192.168.7.2
+IP: 192.168.7.2 Cable
+IP: 192.168.8.1 Wifi
 Port: 12345
 ```